 Does art from the Nordic region have a place in what has been considered as a global canon?
 Which mechanisms are deciding the place of certain regions, or groups, in an overall art history?
 What tensions, if any, are particular to the Nordic canon (/canons)?
 What are the complexities behind the conception of the Nordic, and how are they shifting?
 How have art institutions (large and small) within and beyond the region, imagined and related to the various histories and constituencies of Nordic arts as they build their collections, exhibitions, and programmes?
 What developments in curating, museologies, and academia have weighed on how Nordic canons have evolved or devolved; and how does this fit into a global art history?
 What are the specific case studies or examples in which de-canonization can be identified in the Nordic context?

-Dorthe Aagesen, Chief Curator and Senior Researcher at the National Gallery of Denmark, Copenhagen; Eline Mugaas, Oslo-based artist and independent curator; Carl-Johan Olsson, Curator at the National Museum, Stockholm; Marit Paasche, Oslo-based independent scholar and curator; Christopher Riopelle, Curator at the National Gallery, London; Øystein Sjåstad, Associate Professor at the University of Oslo; Katya García-Antón, Director of Office for Contemporary Art Norway (OCA) and Knut Ljøgodt, Director of Nordic Institute of Art (NIA)
+Dorthe Aagesen, Chief Curator and Senior Researcher at the National Gallery of Denmark, Copenhagen; Eline Mugaas, independent curator; Carl-Johan Olsson, Curator at the National Museum, Stockholm; Marit Paasche, independent scholar and curator; Christopher Riopelle, Curator at the National Gallery, London; Øystein Sjåstad, Associate Professor at the University of Oslo; Katya García-Antón, Director of Office for Contemporary Art Norway (OCA) and Knut Ljøgodt, Director of Nordic Institute of Art (NIA)

 Friday, 23 November

 Venue: Vigeland Museum

 Free and open to the public, but space is limited.
 Lunch included.